srijithbalakrishnan/dreaminsg-integrated-model/docs/use.rst

     (infrarisk) $ conda install ipykernel
     (infrarisk) $ ipython kernel install –user –name=infrarisk

 The browser would open showing available notebook kernels.
-Select redcar from options to open a Jupyter notebook that can run the integrated simulation model.
+Select ``infrarisk`` from options to open a Jupyter notebook that can run the integrated simulation model.

 Shelby county simulation demonstration
 --------------------------------------